 If you are living in one country and have income arising in another country, your liability to income tax will depend on the country where you are resident, the nature of the income and the provisions of any double tax treaty between the source country and your country of residence.

-Our Tax advisers can help you to understand where your liabilities will arise, the benefits of double tax treaties (where relevant) and ensure that you are claiming all reliefs, deductions and tax credits to which you are entitled.
+Our tax advisers can help you understand where your liabilities will arise, the benefits of double tax treaties (where relevant) and ensure that you are claiming all reliefs, deductions and tax credits to which you are entitled.

 Who Doesn’t Pay Income Tax?

-If you are non-resident though, you cannot use HMRC’s online services to tell them about your income.
-The process is far more complex and so we would encourage you to reach out to our international tax advice team in the first instance.
-We can then establish the requirements and aid you through the process.
+If you are non-resident, you cannot use HMRC’s online services to tell them about your income.
+The process is far more complex and so we would encourage you to reach out to our international tax advice team in the first instance; we can then establish the requirements and help you through the process.

 Have You Overpaid?

 You can apply for a refund if you think you’ve paid too much tax.
-This might happen if tax is deducted automatically but your total UK income is below your Personal Allowance.
-Again we can help you on this.
+This might happen if tax is deducted automatically but your total UK income is below your personal allowance.
+Forth Capital can help you to establish what you are owed and help you in reclaiming this.

-You can get your rent either in full and pay tax through Self Assessment – if HMRC allows you to do this – or with tax already deducted by your letting agent or tenant.
+You can receive your rent either in full and pay tax through self-assessment – if HMRC allows you to do this – or with tax already deducted by your letting agent or tenant.

-If you want to pay tax on your rental income through Self Assessment, you can apply to do this.
-If your application is approved, HMRC will tell your letting agent or tenant not to deduct tax from your rent and you’ll need to declare your income in your Self Assessment tax return.
+If you want to pay tax on your rental income through self-assessment, you must apply to do this.
+If your application is then approved, HMRC will tell your letting agent or tenant not to deduct tax from your rent and you’ll need to declare your income in your self-assessment tax return.
 HMRC will not approve your application if your taxes aren’t up to date.

-If you want to get your rent with tax already deducted, your letting agent or tenant will deduct basic rate tax from your rent (after allowing for any expenses they have paid) and give you a certificate at the end of the tax year saying how much tax they’ve deducted.
-If you don’t have a letting agent and your tenant pays you more than £100 a week in rent, they will deduct the tax from their rent payments to you.
+If you want to get your rent with tax already deducted, your letting agent or tenant will deduct basic rate tax from your rent (after allowing for any expenses they have paid) and give you a certificate at the end of the tax year stating how much tax they’ve deducted.

-You need to declare your rental income in a Self Assessment tax return unless HMRC tells you not to.
+Expats need to declare rental income in a self-assessment tax return unless HMRC states otherwise.
 If you are non-resident though, you cannot use HMRC’s online services to tell them about your income.
-The process is far more complex and so we would encourage you to reach out to our international tax advice team in the first instance.
-We can then establish the requirements and aid you through the process.
+The process is far more complex and so we would encourage you to reach out to our international tax advice team in the first instance; we can then establish the requirements and help you through the process.

-You will get a Personal Allowance of tax-free UK income each year if you are a citizen of a EEA country.
+You will get a personal allowance of tax-free UK income each year if you are a citizen of a European Economic Area (EEA) country.
 You will also get this if you have worked for the UK government at any time during that tax year.
-You might also get it if it’s included in the double-taxation agreement between the UK and the country you live in.
+You might also get it if it’s included in the double-taxation agreement between the UK and the country in which you live.

-If you are not a UK resident, you have to claim the Personal Allowance at the end of each tax year in which you have UK income.
-We would encourage you to reach out to our international tax advice team in the first instance.
-We can then establish the requirements and aid you through the process.
+If you are not a UK resident, you have to claim the personal allowance at the end of each tax year in which you have UK income.
+We would encourage you to reach out to our international tax advice team in the first instance; we can then establish the requirements and help you through the process.

 Have You Been Double-Taxed?

 You may be taxed on your UK income by the country where you’re resident and by the UK.
-You may not have to pay twice if the country you’re resident in has a double-taxation agreement with the UK – we can advise you on this.
-Depending on the agreement, you can then apply for either partial or full relief before you’ve been taxed or a refund after you’ve been taxed.
+You may not have to pay twice if the country in which you’re resident has a double-taxation agreement with the UK.
+We can advise on the countries this applies to and whether or not it will impact your investment decisions.
+Depending on the agreement, you can then apply for either partial or full relief before you’ve been taxed, or a refund after you’ve been taxed.

-Each double-taxation agreement sets out the country you pay tax in, the country you apply for relief in and how much tax relief you get.
-If the tax rates in the 2 countries are different then you will pay the higher rate of tax.
-The tax year may start on different days in different countries.
-Double taxation agreements don’t apply to tax on gains from selling UK residential property.
+Each double-taxation agreement sets out the country in which you pay tax, the country in which you apply for relief and how much tax relief you get.
+If the tax rates in the two countries are different then you will pay the higher rate of tax.

-You can claim for income from most pensions, you wages and pay from self-employment, bank interest and dividends.
+You can claim relief on income from most pensions, your wages and pay from self-employment, bank interest and dividends.

-HMRC has a Double-taxation digest for countries that have an agreement with the UK, and how income like pensions and interest is taxed.
-This is an extremely complex area however and so we would encourage you to reach out to our international tax advice team in the first instance.
-We can then establish the requirements and aid you through the process.
+HMRC has a double-taxation digest for countries that have an agreement with the UK, and how income like pensions and interest is taxed.
+This is an extremely complex area however, so we would encourage you to reach out to our international tax advice team in the first instance; we can then establish the requirements and help you through the process.

 You can live abroad and still be a UK resident for tax.
-An example ould be if you visit the UK for more than 90 days in a tax year.
-In this case you will pay tax on your income and profits from selling assets in the normal way.
+An example could be if you visit the UK for more than 90 days in a tax year.
+In this case, you will pay tax on your income and profits from selling assets in the normal way.